Additional Information: Empowerment Congress Presentation (PDF format)

 - Developing strategies that shape policy and legislation; and

 - Connecting our community with public resources

-Founded in 1992 by then Los Angeles City Councilman Mark Ridley-Thomas, the Empowerment Congress is a dynamic partnership among neighborhood groups, residents, nonprofit organizations, businesses, religious institutions, and community leaders.
+Founded in 1992 by then Los Angeles City Councilman Mark Ridley-Thomas, the Empowerment Congress, a distinctive and deliberate national model of civic engagement built on the core principles of participatory democracy, reciprocal accountability, and intentional civility, is a dynamic partnership among neighborhood groups, residents, nonprofit organizations, businesses, religious institutions, and community leaders within the diverse communities of Los Angeles County’s Second Supervisorial District.
 The Empowerment Congress served as a model and precursor to the City of Los Angeles’ Neighborhood Councils.
-It is now serving over 2.5 Million residents in the Los Angeles County 2nd Supervisorial District.
+It is now serving over 2.0 Million residents in the Los Angeles County Second Supervisorial District.